-- For decades California has had an excellent track record of pioneering the work in Life Sciences innovation and producing thousands of new therapies and technologies in this field.
+- For decades California has had an excellent track record of pioneering work in Life Sciences and producing thousands of new therapies and technologies in this field.

 - Within California, the San Francisco Bay Area claims the largest cluster of biotech companies with nearly 25% of all Life Sciences employment in California in 2015 being in the Bay Area.

-- There are currently 2848 life sciences companies in California, which has increased by 212 companies from 2014.
-Most companies are small, entrepreneurial start-ups by nature, built on innovative technologies.
+- There were 3040 life sciences companies in California in 2015, an increase of 212 companies from 2014.
+Most companies are small, entrepreneurial start-ups, built on innovative technologies.

-- At present there are 1235 new therapies being tried and tested in California.
-Nearly 30% of these new products are cancer-related.
+- 1269 new therapies are being tried and tested in California as of September 2016, nearly 30% of which are cancer-related.

 - The San Francisco Bay Area is home to more than 25 venture capital funded Biotech companies.
 San Francisco-based healthcare and biotechnology companies that received venture capital funding in 2016 include Twist Biosciences Corporation, Precision Immune Inc., and Delinia Inc.

-- California continues to attract interest and investment of many companies throughout the world thanks to the discoveries and innovations made in life sciences.
-This flow of investment means that in 2015 California attracted more than $4.5 billion in healthcare VC investment, a decrease from over $5 billion in 2015 but an increase from the $3.6 billion received in 2014.
+- California continues to attract interest and investment from many companies throughout the world thanks to the discoveries and innovations made in life sciences.
+This flow of investment means that in 2016 California attracted more than $4.5 billion in healthcare VC investment, a decrease from over $5 billion in 2015 but an increase from the $4.4 billion received in 2014.
 California also received the highest amount of healthcare venture capital investment of all U.S. states in Q4 2016, with California healthcare VC investment accounting for around 40 percent of national healthcare VC investment.

-- California attracted just over 50% more VC investment than Massachusetts, the 2nd biggest attractor of VC investment and nearly 100% more than the 10th biggest state, Connecticut.
+California attracted just over 50% more VC investment than Massachusetts, the 2nd biggest attractor of VC investment and about 50 times as much as the 10th biggest attractor, Kentucky.

 - California continues to dominate the nation is academic achievement.
-According to the Shanghai Index, California has 11 of the world’s top 100 schools.
-New York is the next closest with five.
-In 2013, academic institutions in the state awarded 4,966 doctorates to scientists and engineers.
-By contrast, the second highest state, New York, awarded 2,985.
+According to the 2016 Shanghai Index, California has 11 of the world’s top 100 schools.
+New York is the runner-up with four.
+In 2013, academic institutions in the state awarded 1,318 life sciences doctorates to scientists and engineers.
+The second highest state, New York, awarded 909.

-- In labs throughout the state, California’s academic researchers attract billions of dollars in grants from the National Institutes of Health (NIH) and other entities.
-In 2015, California institutions received more than 7,328 awards/grants, totaling $3.3 billion, a 15% share of all NIH grants distributed.
-Among California institutions UCSF, UC San Diego and Stanford lead the pack, bringing in a combined $1.31 billion of NIH funding.
+- In labs throughout the state, California’s academic researchers attract billions of dollars in grants from the National Institutes of Health (NIH) and other organizations.
+In 2015, California institutions received more than 521 awards/grants, totaling $3.6 billion, about 15 percent of all NIH grants distributed.
+Among California institutions Stanford and UC San Diego lead the pack, bringing in a combined $1.4 billion of NIH funding.

-- Specifically, the Bay Area is home to the largest aggregation of research universities and federal research institutions in the U.S; in fact, Bay Area universities produce more Ph.D. scientists & engineers than any other area in the whole of the US!
+- The Bay Area specifically is home to the largest aggregation of research universities and federal research institutions in the country; in fact, Bay Area universities produce more Ph.D. scientists & engineers than any other area in the whole of the US!